LCD TFT display for monitoring temperature and humidity with DHT22

 3. SCK (Serial Clock): this is the clock pin that synchronizes data transmission between the module and the master device.

-4. CS (Chip Select): this pin is used to select the RFID module and initialize data sending/receiving operations.
+4. CS (Chip Select): this pin is used to select the module and initialize data sending/receiving operations.

 What is DHT22